Do’s and Don’ts of Photographing Cemeteries and Other Sacred Places

 Realistically, you will get a better nighttime effect if you shoot in the early morning or late afternoon, and in shaded locations.
 Using off-camera flashes and post processing, you can easily achieve some impressive effects that look like they were shot at night.

 In the field, plan your shot for what you want the result to be.
-In this case, positioning the model so there were only a few bright spots in the background, and the light on her matched what I wanted in post.
+In this case, positioning the model so there were only a few bright spots in the background so I could darken the background to look like nighttime.
+I made sure to position my off camera flash so that it would accurately match the light I added to the lantern in post-processing.
 In Photoshop, adding lighting effects and adjusting colors finished off what I had imagined in the field.

 Respect, Always!